Azure/AppService/_posts/2022-12-2-n-tier-web-app.md

 - **Frontend web app**.
 This architecture uses two web apps - a frontend that is accessible over the public internet, and a private backend web app.
 The frontend web app is integrated into the virtual network in the subnet with the feature regional VNet integration and it is configured to consume a DNS private zone.
 - **Backend web app**.
 The backend web app is only exposed through a private endpoint via another subnet in the virtual network.
 Direct communication to the backend web app is explicitly blocked.
 The only resource or principal that is allowed to connect to the backend is the frontend web app using the private endpoint.

 *Note that virtual network integration and private endpoints are now available all the way down to the Basic SKU.
-App Services using the Free tier are not supported at this time.*
+App Services using the Free tier don't support this at this time.*

 ## Getting started

 This is the second article in a series focusing on App Service patterns.
-If you missed the first one on secure multi-region deployments, you can [find it here](https://azure.github.io/AppService/2022/12/5/multi-region-web-app.html).
+If you missed the first one on secure multi-region deployments, you can [find it here](https://azure.github.io/AppService/2022/12/2/multi-region-web-app.html).

 This guide will use the Azure CLI to set up the environment and deploy the web apps.
 Additional configurations will be done using the Azure portal as it is easier to demonstrate what is going on there.
 Keep in mind that everything that is being done in this blog post can be done using the Azure CLI, Azure PowerShell, Azure portal, and Azure Resource Manager (ARM) templates.
 A complete ARM template that deploys the core resources in this post is given at the end of this post.